Nexmo/Pirate/README.md

+_Retained for posterity, but sadly the AARPI is no longer live :(_

 # Text Like A Pirate
 Simple PHP script using [Nexmo][1] and ye [ARRPI][2] to provide an SMS [Talk Like A Pirate][3] translation service for all you landlubbers.